viki-org/storm-docker/README.md

     ./start-storm.sh --help

+## Stopping Docker containers

-## To stop the Docker containers
+To stop all running Docker containers for this repository:

-Take a look inside the `destroy-storm.sh` script if you only need to stop specific Docker containers.
-This can probably be done using `docker stop` (or `docker kill`).

-If you wish to stop everything (or if you're lazy), run the `destroy-storm.sh`
-script:

     ./destroy-storm.sh

-Do not be alarmed by the `docker rm` commands in the script.
-Rebuilding the Docker images after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.
+To stop individual containers, supply them as arguments to the `destroy-storm.sh` script, for instance to stop the `ui` and `zookeeper`
+containers:

+    ./destroy-storm.sh ui zookeeper

 ## Other configuration